Reed-CompBio/spras/docs/tutorial/advanced.rst

 .. note::
     To see evaluation in action, run SPRAS using the config.yaml or egfr.yaml configuration files.

-CHTC integration
+HTCondor integration
 =================

 Running SPRAS locally can become slow and resource intensive, especially when running many algorithms, parameter combinations, or datasets simultaneously.

-To address this, SPRAS supports integration with the Center for High-Throughput Computing (CHTC), allowing Snakemake jobs to be distributed in parallel and executed across available compute.
+To address this, SPRAS supports an integration with `HTCondor <https://htcondor.org/>`__ (a high throughput computing system), allowing Snakemake jobs to be distributed in parallel and executed across available compute.

 See :doc:`Running with HTCondor <../htcondor>` for more information on SPRAS's integrations with HTConder.